Yomna-J/YoumnaJaza-CIS201/README.md

 # CIS201-Project
 This is a repository for Fundamentals of Web Design (CIS201) course.
-It includes Assigments and the project.
+It includes Assignments and the project.

 By: Youmna Jaza
 Course: CIS201 Fundamentals of Web Design